itsyouonline/caddy-integration/README.md

 - protects paths based on username
 - use JWT to make it stateless and reduce API calls to Oauth2 server
 - log following infos to stdout : host, time, http verb, path, http method, username
+- sets a `X-Iyo-Username` header with the username of the logged in user

 ## Usage
 Add oauth block to Caddyfile